konsole-is/fqdn-controller/README.md

 kubectl get fqdnnetworkpolicy     # full resource name
 ```

-Use these when inspecting or automating management of FQDN-based policies in your cluster.
+Use these when inspecting or managing FQDN-based policies in your cluster.

 ### Key Fields